BobKuczewski/CardIAC/README.md

 As before, the computer has been patiently waiting while we added some more instructions for it to follow.
 So now we're ready to pick up where it left off.
 We're looking at the "INSTRUCTION REGISTER" and we see that it again says "MOVE SLIDES TO AGREE WITH CONTENTS OF BUG'S CELL".
-The bug's cell currently shows the instruction "653" so adjust the sliders to show "653" in the instruction window.
+The bug's cell currently shows the newly added instruction "653" so adjust the sliders to show "653" in the instruction window.
 In this case you'll need to move the "OP CODE" slider and the "ADDR LO" slider.
 Once the new instruction ("653") is in the INSTRUCTION REGISTER, the flow diagram reminds us to "MOVE BUG AHEAD ONE CELL", so click on the round "hole" for Memory Cell 05 to move the "bug".
 Then follow the flow diagram up to the